 Explanation of the Decoded JWT

-After you decode the JWT, the JSON request body looks similar to this example.
+After you decode the JWT, the JSON request body resembles this example.

 JSON Element | Description |